Aarvis/spaces-datajam2023/README.md

 ```

 ### 6. Prepopulate the Database
-Use the provided spacesdbData to prepopulate your database.
+Use the provided spacesdbData.sql in /dataJam-2023/js/server to prepopulate your database.
 This is an extracted state after processing two CSGO matches websocket data, designed to simplify the demo.
-If you opt not to prepopulate, remember to run both the websocket and scoreboardSocketReceiver twice to populate the database correctly.

 ### 7. Start a Redis Server
 Ensure a Redis server is running at the default location: